 Another famous dessert that stays engraved in my memory is malabi.
 The dessert is so good and sweet, it's served at weddings to symbolize the couple's sweet life ahead.
 How poetic and too damn delicious.

-Malabi is a milk pudding, that's not very sweet on its own—the toppings make the difference.
+Malabi is a milk pudding that's not very sweet on its own—the toppings make the difference.
 And also rose water, which leaves a very strong taste in it.
-Mostly, it's covered with a generous drizzle of fruity syrup—often a pomegranate one that complements the creamy base perfectly.
+Mostly, it's covered with a generous drizzle of fruity syrup—often a pomegranate syrup that complements the creamy base perfectly.

 And let's not forget the finishing touch—a sprinkle of crushed nuts on the top.
 I like it when a dessert has a good crunchy element, so almonds or pistachios on malabi are a must for me.